 17. Amari Cooper: Cooper continued to be a steady producer in Dallas, catching 92 passes for 1,114 yards and five touchdowns.
 Cooper was the WR8 through five weeks with Dak Prescott, but still managed to be the WR22 overall Weeks 6-17 without Prescott.

-20. Will Fuller: Staying healthy and elevated to a lead-receiving role, we finally saw it all come together for Fuller.
+22. Will Fuller: Staying healthy and elevated to a lead-receiving role, we finally saw it all come together for Fuller.
 Well, until he was suspended the final five games (with another game still due to be served to start this season) for the use of PEDs.
 Prior to suspension, Fuller had career-highs with 4.8 receptions and 79.9 yards per game with a career-high eight touchdowns.
 He was the WR8 in overall scoring at that time and closed the year as the WR8 in points per game.
 Josh Hermsmeyer has shown that depth of target belongs more to the receiver than the quarterback, so I am willing to bet on Fuller once again receiving high-leverage fantasy looks again in 2021, but even if Tua Tagovailoa does take a step forward in his second season, expecting him to be equal to Deshaun Watson should not be anticipated and no matter how you slice that, Fuller is getting a downgrade in quarterback play.
 I would not treat him as the WR1 he was a year ago in Houston, but Fuller belongs in the WR2/WR3 range of high upside and high variance wideouts.

-22. Diontae Johnson: Many will talk about the low yards per target (6.4) and the number of drops (14) Johnson had, but all he did was deliver weekly for fantasy due to the sheer opportunity he received each week.
+23. Diontae Johnson: Many will talk about the low yards per target (6.4) and the number of drops (14) Johnson had, but all he did was deliver weekly for fantasy due to the sheer opportunity he received each week.
 Johnson was fifth at the position in targets per game (9.6) and 11th in receptions per game (5.9) while being forced from two games early after just 19 and six snaps played.
-If JuJu Smith-Schuster is leaving Pittsburgh and Ben Roethlisberger is staying, then it is hard to see Johnson’s opportunity evaporating and giving him a high floor in PPR formats once again.
+With the Steeler offense staying in place from a year ago, Johnson is the safest bet among their pass catchers.

 24. Kenny Golladay: Golladay appeared in just five games in 2020 as he dealt with hamstring and quad injuries.
 He still managed to show his upside with 16.9 yards per reception and a career-high 10.6 yards per target, but with 4.0 receptions per game, Golladay has now averaged fewer than 5.0 receptions per game in each of his four seasons in the league.
 Joining the Giants, Golladay gets a quarterback downgrade, but Daniel Jones has ranked third and 13th in aggressive throws into tight windows over his two seasons in the NFL to keep Golladay as a high-variance WR2.
 Golladay also paced for 60-1,100-8 over the eight games he played with Jeff Driskel and David Blough in 2019.